wainuiomata/pongo2gin/v4/README.md

 this means the first time a template is used it will still load from disk, but after that the cached template will be used from memory instead.

-If he Gin Mode is set to "debug" then templates will be loaded from disk on each request.
+If the Gin Mode is set to "debug" then templates will be loaded from disk on each request.

 Caching is implemented by the Pongo2 library itself.